klutz4/climbing/README.md

 * Adding a time_to_send column.
 * Combining sponsor1, sponsor2, and sponsor3 into one sponsored columns with values 0 (not sponsored), 1 (sponsored).
 * Splitting the dataframe into two: one for routes and one for boulders.
+* Converting boulder grades and route grades into numbers instead of objects.
+  * I removed the V from the boulder grades to convert to integers 0 -16.
+For routes, I replaced the a,b,c,d in route grades with 1,2,3,4 (i.e. 5.11a = 5.111) and added a 0 if the grade was under 5.10 (i.e. 5.6 = 5.06).

 ### EDA